 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 28° 2.212′ N, 97° 30.903′ W. Marker is in Sinton, Texas, in San Patricio County.
 Marker is at the intersection of West Sinton Street (State Highway 188) and North Odem Avenue, on the right when traveling west on West Sinton Street.
 Touch for map.
 Marker is at or near this postal address: 400 W Sinton St, Sinton TX 78387, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
 Odem Building (approx. 0.4 miles away); Early Odem Area Schools (approx. 7.3 miles away); White Point / Rosita (approx. 7.3 miles away); Meansville and Kaleta (approx. 7.3 miles away); Taft Agricultural Industrial Complex (approx. 8.1 miles away); Papalote Creek (approx. 10 miles away); Chat Work Club (approx. 15.4 miles away); Site Of Indian Point Mass Grave of 1919 Hurricane Victims (approx. 16 miles away).

 Credits.
 This page was last revised on August 19, 2018.
-This page originally submitted on August 18, 2018, by Larry D. Moore of Del Valle, Texas.
-This page has been viewed 46 times since then and 2 times this year.
+It was originally submitted on August 18, 2018, by Larry D. Moore of Del Valle, Texas.
+This page has been viewed 109 times since then and 22 times this year.
 Photos: 1, 2. submitted on August 18, 2018, by Larry D. Moore of Del Valle, Texas. • Bernard Fisher was the editor who published this page.